 Note: These units may still be subject to State rent restrictions/limits.

-- A rent increase process for property owners who believe they are not receiving a fair rate of return on their property to increase rent above the annual cap.
+• A process for property owners who believe they are not receiving a fair return on their property to increase rent above the annual cap.

-To find out if a property is in unincorporated Los Angeles County, visit the Los Angeles County Registrar-Recorder/County Clerk website at lavote.net/precinctmap and select “District Map Look Up By Address”.
+To find out if a property is in an unincorporated area of Los Angeles County, visit the Los Angeles County Registrar-Recorder/County Clerk website https://lavote.net/apps/precinctsmaps and select “District Map Look Up By Address”.